freedombox/FreedomBox/HACKING.md

 ## Application Icons

 When adding a new App into FreedomBox, an icon is needed to represent the app in the application view and for shortcuts in the front page.
-The following the guidelines for creating an app icon:
+Follow these guidelines for creating an app icon:

 - Use SVG format.